 Search engines absolutely love FAQ pages.
 Stuffing your FAQ page with keywords that rank high for your business can help you show up on the top when someone searches for those keywords.

-It is important to make it an easy read and not come across as “spammy.”
+It is crucial to make it an easy read without sounding “spammy.”
 Too much keyword stuffing will take away the functionality of your FAQ page.

 What to Put on Your FAQ Page?